JulianNicholls/React-2-Expensify/README.md

 ## Progress

-Completed section 15 - Firebase with Redux
+Working on section 16 - Firebase Authentication

 ## Differences from Andrew